-Croatia: Power utility HEP is losing race against the electricity traders, lack of investments into new power generation facilities27.
-November 2014. / SEE Energy News
+Croatia: Power utility HEP is losing race against the electricity traders, lack of investments into new power generation facilities, SEE Energy News

 Within a couple of years, Power utility HEP has lost 20 % of the market share in the segment of supplying electricity to entrepreneurs.
 A lack of investments in production facilities will soon lead to a deterioration in supply security, however, investing circumstances are more complex than before.